TheLegendOfZalda/TheLegendOfZalda.github.io/index.md

 <font size="+1"><b>EU three, P5+1</b>: <span style="background-color:#fffdc4">Iran nuclear program</span></font><br>

 <font size="+1"><i>September 2009</i></font><br>
 <p>On 21 September 2009, Iran informed the IAEA that it was constructing a second enrichment facility.
-The following day IAEA Director General ElBaradei informed the United States, and two days later (24 September) the `United States`, `United Kingdom` and `France` briefed the IAEA on an enrichment facility under construction at an underground location at Fordu, 42 kilometres north of Qom. </p>
+The following day IAEA Director General ElBaradei informed the United States, and two days later (24 September) the United States, United Kingdom and France briefed the IAEA on an enrichment facility under construction at an underground location at Fordu, 42 kilometres north of Qom. </p>
 <font size="+1"><i>November 2009</i></font><br>
 <p>In November 2009, the IAEA's 35-nation Board of Governors overwhelmingly backed a demand that Iran immediately stop building its newly revealed nuclear facility and freeze uranium enrichment.</p>
 </div>